30 September Update

 We are keen to hear your thoughts on the proposed plan, as well as any ideas you have on how we can tackle climate change together.

-Feedback on draft Climate Response Plan - May/June 2021
+Feedback on draft Climate Response Plan - May/July 2021

 We are proposing two targets in the Climate Response Plan 2021-2031: